aybbou/patent-scraper/README.md

 patent-scraper
 ==============

-A patent scaper base on the Goutte library.
+A patent scaper based on the Goutte library.

 Requirments:
 ===========